ida314/codebase-copilot/README.md

 # Cold-Start-Copilot

-Note: This project is a work in progress.
+This project is a work in progress.

 **Onboard to any codebase in seconds.** An AI-powered code assistant that indexes your repository and answers questions about it with sub-second latency.